Like I was saying last week, I was about to learn a whole lot about things I never thought I’d care to learn about.

 We took to social media and email blasts.

-Brad’s super talented sister, Kelli, drew our logo for us.
+Brad’s super talented sister, Kelli, drew our original logo for us.

-My wonderful friend, Bethany McCullough, designed our coffee bags.
+My wonderful friend, Bethany McCullough, designed our first coffee bags.

 Brad also took on publishing a similar magazine in Naples, FL in order to advertise.
 All this, while still working his full-time medical sales job.